interNFT/nft-rfc/nft_rfc_009.md

 2. **DID-URLs** -- An extended form of a DID with additional components such as **/path**, **?query**, and **#fragments** appended to a base DID.

-3. **DID documents** -- A representation of the meta-data needed to securly interact with a DID.
+3. **DID document** -- A representation of the meta-data needed to securly interact with a DID.
 Retreived by [[DID resolution]](#Resolution), DID Documents contain verification relationship and methods, as well as service endpoints and other method-specific properties.